fabsig/GPBoost/docs/Main_parameters.rst

 -  ``delta_rel_conv`` : double, optional (default = 1e-6 except for ``nelder_mead`` for which the default is 1e-8)

    -  Convergence tolerance.
 The algorithm stops if the relative change in eiher the (approximate) log-likelihood or the parameters is below this value.
-For ``bfgs`` and ``adam``, the L2 norm of the gradient is used instead of the relative change in the log-likelihood
+For ``adam``, the L2 norm of the gradient is used instead of the relative change in the log-likelihood

    -  If < 0, internal default values are used (= 1e-6 except for ``nelder_mead`` for which the default is 1e-8)